Gordon Stobbe: Theatre

-Educator and Mentor
+Educator and mentor

-Gordon Stobbe developed a teaching program at the inception of Musicstop's Canadian Conservatory of Music in Halifax, Nova Scotia, and continued to teach there for 30 years until 2014.
-Mr. Stobbe has also travelled to Canada's North to work with and mentor First Nations and Inuit children throughout Nunavut, the Yukon, Northern Manitoba and the Northwest Territories.
+Stobbe developed a teaching program at the inception of Musicstop's Canadian Conservatory of Music in Halifax, Nova Scotia, and continued to teach there for 30 years until 2014.
+Stobbe has also travelled to Canada's North to work with and mentor First Nations and Inuit children throughout Nunavut, the Yukon, Northern Manitoba and the Northwest Territories.
 He has done this work with a mandate to fill a cultural and sociological need for youth in the remote communities of Canada's North.
 Stobbe has stated that music is important in communities where there are few programs, if any, to inspire and occupy youth.
 In the Northwest Territories, Stobbe has worked with the Kole Crook Fiddling Association, which promotes fiddling in remote Northern communities; in Northern Manitoba through the Frontier School Division; and in Nunavut with the Tusarnaarniq Sivumut Association of Nova Scotia, which was featured in the Canadian North Airlines Infight Magazine 2011 for their outstanding work in bringing fiddle music to Inuit children throughout Nunavut.

-Gordon Stobbe has been an invited judge and Master of Ceremonies at the Canadian Grand Masters Fiddle Competition, as well as adjudicating at the Nova Scotia Kiwanis and other festivals.
+Stobbe has been an invited judge and Master of Ceremonies at the Canadian Grand Masters Fiddle Competition, as well as adjudicating at the Nova Scotia Kiwanis and other festivals.
 He is also interested in the connection between traditional instrumental music and dance.
-Mr. Stobbe also calls square dances.
+Stobbe also calls square dances.

-Present Musical Activities
+Present musical activities

 He has travelled extensively across Canada teaching at fiddle workshops, music camps, and performing with various musical groups.
-He has either judged or been master of ceremonies at many fiddle contests across Canada.
+He has either judged or been master of ceremonies at many fiddle contests across Canada, including the Maritime Fiddle Festival and the Canadian Grand Masters.

 More recently, he often goes on tour as half of Twin Fiddles, a duo with Saskatchewan fiddler J.J.
 Guy.
 They work together throughout the Canadian West and North teaching workshops, mentoring youth, performing and composing.
 They have also released several albums together.

 Awards

-In 2009, Gordon Stobbe was presented with the Lifetime Achievement Award from the Canadian Grand Masters Fiddling Association for his many contributions to Canadian fiddle music as a teacher, promoter, recording artist and composer.
+In 2009, Stobbe was presented with the Lifetime Achievement Award from the Canadian Grand Masters Fiddling Association for his many contributions to Canadian fiddle music as a teacher, promoter, recording artist and composer.

 In 2017, he was awarded the Order of Canada by Governor General Julie Payette for his "commitment to the preservation of fiddle music as a performer, composer and teacher."